-Name of the ESMP Timeframe for development Responsibility for development Approved By Key features of the ESMP Project ESMP Developed (presented in Chapter 7 of this document).
-Developed by SPMU - WBMIFMP with support from ESIA Consultant.
-Provides mitigation measures specific to each project activity under component.
-ESMP Includes mitigation plans on the following: Activity specific ESMP given in Table 80 and Table 81 C&D Waste Management Plan given in Section 7.3.1; Hazardous Waste Management Plan given in Section 7.3.2; Disposal plan for desilted material given in Section 7.3.3; Labor Influx and Construction Workers Camp Management plan given in Section 7.5; Management plan for Construction related issues given in Section 7.6.
-Contract package ESMP To be developed for each subsequent contract package parallel to the contract package development.
-PIU with support from safeguard specialist at SPMU Provides mitigation measures specific to the contract package with relevant links to the items in the Bill of Quantities and to the contract conditions.
-Includes management plans on the following critical issues: Activity specific ESMP; Waste Management Plan Contractor's ESMP To be developed for each contract package within 14 days of delivery of letter of acceptance.
-Contractor with guidance from safeguard specialist at SPMU Provides action plan for implementation of mitigation measures including details of quantities, locations, tie-ups with third party entities, etc. Includes implementation plans on the following critical issues: Waste Management; Labor Influx and Construction Workers Camp Management; Construction related issues.
+Name of Timeframe for Responsibility Approved Key features of the ESMP

+the ESMP development for development By

+Project Developed Developed by World Provides mitigation measures specific to each

+ESMP (presented in SPMU - Bank project activity under component.

+Chapter 7 of this WBMIFMP with ESMP Includes mitigation plans on the

+document). support from following:

+ESIA Consultant.
+Activity specific ESMP given in Table 80 and

+Table 81

+C&D Waste Management Plan given in Section

+7.3.1;

+Hazardous Waste Management Plan given in

+Section 7.3.2;

+Disposal plan for desilted material given in

+Section 7.3.3;

+Labor Influx and Construction Workers Camp

+Management plan given in Section 7.5;

+Management plan for Construction related issues

+given in Section 7.6.

+Fish Conservation Plan

+(Refer to Annexure-41)

+Contract To be developed Developed by SPMU Provides mitigation measures specific to the

+package for each PIU with support contract package with relevant links to the items

+ESMP subsequent from safeguard in the Bill of Quantities and to the contract

+contract specialist at conditions.

+package parallel PMC.
+Includes management plans on the following

+to the contract critical issues:

+package Activity specific ESMP;

+development.
+Waste Management Plan

+Contractor's To be developed Developed by PMC Provides action plan for implementation of

+ESMP for each Contractor with mitigation measures including details of

+contract guidance from quantities, locations, tie-ups with third party

+package within safeguard entities, etc.

+14 days of specialist at PMC Includes implementation plans on the following

+The Contractor's critical issues:

+of acceptance.
+ESHS-MSIP Waste Management;

+shall be approved Labor Influx and Construction Workers Camp

+by the Project Management;

+Manager prior to Construction related issues.

+the

+commencement

+of construction

+activities.
+The

+approved

+Contractor's

+ESHS-MSIP

+shall be reviewed

+periodically by

+the Project

+Manager and

+updated in a

+timely manner, as

+required, by the

+Contractor with

+prior approval of

+the Project

+Manager.